leorrose/AnimeRS/README.md

 1. Clone this repository.
 2. Go to project folder: `cd AnimeRS`
 3. Install project dependencies: `pip install -r requirements.txt`
-4. run the streamlit app: `streamlit run .\AnimeRS\anime_app.py
+4. Run the streamlit app: `streamlit run .\AnimeRS\anime_app.py
-5. enjoy the application.
+5. Enjoy the application.

 Please let me know if you find bugs or something that needs to be fixed.